Warman (provincial electoral district)

 Warman is a provincial electoral district for the Legislative Assembly of Saskatchewan, Canada.

 The riding was created by redistribution in 2022, taking territory from Martensville-Warman and Biggar-Sask Valley.
-It will be first contested in the 30th Saskatchewan general election.
-It is named after the city of Warman, which is in turn named for journalist Cy Warman.
-The majority of the riding's population resides in the aforementioned city, but it also includes the towns of Hague, Hepburn, and Osler.
+Named after the city of Warman, which is in turn named for journalist Cy Warman, this riding was first contested in the 30th Saskatchewan general election.
+The majority of the population lives in the aforementioned city, but it also includes the towns of Hague, Hepburn, and Osler.